-- In Windows, double click the Workbench icon (a) on the desktop or select Start >> Programs >> FICO >> Xpress >> Xpress Workbench.
-Otherwise, you can start up Workbench by typing xpworkbench at the command prompt. - On the Mac, you may have created a shortcut during the installation by dragging the Workbench icon to the Dock.
+- In Windows, either double click the Workbench icon so on the desktop or select Start >> FICO >> Xpress Workbench.
+Alternatively, you can start Workbench by typing xpworkbench at the command prompt. - On the Mac, you may have created a shortcut during the installation by dragging the Workbench icon to the Dock.
 Otherwise, type 'Workbench' into Spotlight, or open Applications >> FICO Xpress and double click the Xpress Workbench icon.